poalim/bank-app-android/README.md

-bank-app
+bank-app-android
 ========

-sample android projects for poalim bankapp hackathon
+sample android projects for poalim bankapp hackathon - a Trivia and WheretoBuy app